 Blast Course

-Blast Course is a project that originated as an end degree project at U-TAD university which ended up growing far beyond and continued to develop after finishing the degree.
-We were a team of seven people, four designers, and programmers with three 3D artists, although we had some help with VFX, music, and graphic design.
-Thanks to all the effort of all the people that worked in the development of the project we finished up with a well-rounded project with a professional look.
-We have presented this game in gaming festivals like the “Indie Dev Day”, “Guerrilla Game Festival” and “Bilbao International Gaming Conference”
+Blast Course is a project that originated as an end-of-degree project at U-TAD University and has since grown far beyond, continuing to develop after the degree was completed.
+We were a team of seven people, four designers and programmers with three 3D artists, although we had some help with VFX, music, and graphic design.
+Thanks to all the effort of all the people who worked on the development of the project, we finished up with a well-rounded project with a professional look.
+We have presented this game in gaming festivals like the “Indie Dev Day”, “Guerrilla Game Festival”, and “Bilbao International Gaming Conference.”

-Blast Course is an original game based on the mechanic of “rocket jumping”.
+Blast Course is an original game based on the mechanics of “rocket jumping”.
 The game is inspired by this mechanic to solve puzzles in multiple ways, giving freedom to the player to solve the puzzles in the way they desire.
-There is also some parkour presented in the levels to make them more diverse which will challenge the ability of the players and their knowledge of the game.
-There are four different types of rocket that will force the players to use all their rocket types to solve puzzles and advance through the levels.
+There is also some parkour presented in the levels to make them more diverse, which will challenge the players' ability and their knowledge of the game.
+Four different types of rockets will force the players to use all their rocket types to solve puzzles and advance through the levels.

-The main inspiration of the game is the “Portal” series, so players can expect puzzles based on physics and a narrative based on the environment with the main antagonist talking during the game with the main character.
+The main inspiration of the game is the “Portal” series, so players can expect puzzles based on physics and a narrative based on the environment, with the main antagonist talking to the main character.

 My Role in the Project